BryonyRBlack/mildew-detection/README.md

 - Training accuracy and loss
 - Test set performance metrics

-## Unfixed Bugs

-- There are currently no unfixed bugs.

-## Bugs

-- During deployment, the slug size was too large for Heroku.
-I moved as much as possible to .slugignore however this was still too large.
-After speaking with my mentor, this was then uploaded to render.com which worked.

 ## Epic and User Stories

 ### Epic 1 - Data Collection and preparation

+As a data analyst, I need to collect and prepare the data in order to train the model.

+User Stories:

-- As a data analysy, I am able to import the dataset.
+- As a data analyst, I am able to import the dataset.
 I am anle to load it within the project to gain further insights.
 - I am able to analyse the data in order to distribute it fairly for a model training purpose.

 ### Epic 2 - Data Visualization and Exloratory Analysis

+As a data analyst, I need to visually analyse and explore the date to understand key differences.

+User Stories:

 - I can genrate average and variabilitiy images, which can be used to display visual differences.
 - I can create an image montage, that can be used to see both healthy or infected leaves.